axelitus/fuel-pkg-history/README.md

 ### Driver specifics

 This section holds some driver specific configurations and notes.
+To know what every specific driver option does please refer to the package config file ('history.php' under config folder).

 #### File driver